 Now that your kayak is looking brand new, let's work on the rest of the gear.

 Paddles are pretty tough, even the high dollar models.
 So, there's not much to do here aside from giving it a good scrubbing.
+You can check out this article on Basic Home Paddle Repair, if your paddle is looking extra rough.

 The main things to check on your rods are the guides.
-Hard ceramic guides are super smooth but can also crack and cause a world of heartache, especially when using braided line.
+Hard ceramic guides are super smooth but can also crack and cause a world of heartache, especially when using a braided line.
 Replace as needed.
 Don't neglect this because it will surely cause you problems only when a record fish is on.

 I fish saltwater and it's tough on reels.
 I typically rinse them off (lightly) after each use, but there are times when they need extensive work under the hood.
 Now is that time.
 Some people are able to work on reels with some degree of proficiency - that person is not me.
 When I get a new reel the first thing I do is throw away that impressive exploded diagram of how the reel is assembled (or disassembled, or reassembled).
 It removes all temptation - I always end up with parts left over.
 Instead, I gladly pay a reputable shop a few bucks to recondition each reel.
 The lack of frustration and confidence that the job was done correctly is certainly worth the repair price to me.
-Note: keep your drag loose when the reels aren't in use.
+Note: Keep your drag loose when the reels aren't in use.
 It will definitely help prolong the life of those drag washers.

 You might as well change out your line while the reels are in the shop.
 Again, this is a confidence move.
 Small nicks may be present on your current line so don't take any chances.